A Florida Non-Compete Agreement is a contract by which one party ( employee ) agrees not to compete against another ( employer ) in Florida.

 - Extraordinary or Specialized Training

-When Do Non-Compete Agreements Hold Up In Florida?
+When Do Non-Compete Agreements Hold Up?

 A non-compete agreement will meet the required legal threshold if the terms detailed in the written agreement meet legislative requirements regarding reasonability.